 Where is CALHN’s COVID care centre located?

 This area is a RED ZONE and access to the service is via clinical referral only.
-Referred patients have dedicated access to car parking and entrance is via a dedicated external entrance directly in front of car park.
+Free parking is available onsite.

 CALHN’s COVID care centre opening hours